newstack-cloud/celerity-docs/docs/blueprint/specification.md

 a blueprint.

 :::tip
-As only primitive values and primitive arrays are supported, data source developers should model complex data structures using field names such as `loggingConfig.applicationLogLevel` to represent nested fields in the data source object or populate exported data source fields with JSON-encoded strings that can be parsed in blueprint using the [`jsondecode`](/docs/blueprint/core-functions#jsondecode) function in a `${..}` substitution.
+As only primitive values and primitive arrays are supported, data source developers should model complex data structures using field names such as `loggingConfig.applicationLogLevel` to represent nested fields in the data source object or populate exported data source fields with JSON-encoded strings that can be parsed in blueprints using the [`jsondecode`](/docs/blueprint/core-functions#jsondecode) function in a `${..}` substitution.

+When using names with dot notation to represent nested fields, you will need to reference the field like so:
+`${datasources.myFunction["loggingConfig.applicationLogLevel"]}`

+This is due to `.` being a reserved character to access data from multiple blueprint element types such as resources, data sources and values.
 :::

 <p style={{fontSize: '1em'}}><strong>FIELDS</strong></p>